omarrabdelkader/ambosia/README.md

 4) The 'USE' feature of express is used to execute the function once it's needed.

-5) We use call CORS function, as it fixes the CORS bug.
+5) We call CORS function, as it fixes the CORS bug.

 6) We include our Route in the app.use(), so it executes the functions once it's needed.